tsenying/CarND-Vehicle-Detection/README.md

 Spatial binning is a technique for capturing the spatial data of an image while reducing the number of features.
 It is done simply by reducing the size of an image while still retaining spatial signature.
-In our case, the original 64x64 is reduced on both dimensions by half, reducing the number of features to 1/4 of original size.
+In our case, the original 64x64 is reduced on both dimensions by half to 32x32, reducing the number of features to 1/4 of original size.
 The spatial binning code is in function `bin_spatial` in [feature_extraction_utils.py](./src/feature_extraction_utils.py):line 34

 ### Color Histogram